Zainab Abdulkarim, Oslo

 Oslo Port - Norway

-Eventually, the coordinator managed to determine the location of the victims and moved to live nearby, marking the beginning of a new phase of stalking, pressure, and intimidation.
+Subsequently, the coordinator succeeded in determining the victims’ place of residence and relocated to live in close proximity to them, marking the beginning of a new phase characterized by sustained surveillance, pressure, and intimidation.

-It is noteworthy that the guard himself had been forcibly deported from Norway to Italy by the Norwegian authorities before 2008.
+It is further noteworthy that the guard himself had previously been forcibly deported from Norway to Italy by Norwegian authorities prior to 2008, a fact documented in official records and relevant to assessing his role and credibility in these events.

-Eventually, the coordinator managed to determine the location of the victims and moved to live nearby, marking the beginning of a new phase of stalking, pressure, and intimidation.
+Eventually, the coordinator succeeded in determining the location of the victims and moved to reside nearby, marking the beginning of a new phase characterized by surveillance, pressure, and intimidation.

-Sources indicate that during this period, she stayed at the residence of a Norwegian police officer who lived very close to the victims’ home.
-This officer had previously assisted her in the first case after being misled by false claims, which caused him to act in violation of the law without realizing the full scope of the situation.
-Later, the coordinator exploited this trust and that incident in particular, using the officer’s position to create a false impression among certain police officers in Oslo.
-Acting under a sense of “professional loyalty” to defend their colleague, these officers were manipulated into adopting unethical practices similar to those previously employed by the Fredrikstad City Council candidate in Fredrikstad, in coordination with Police Attorney HFI004.
+Sources indicate that during this period, she stayed at the residence of a Norwegian police officer who lived in very close proximity to the victims’ home.
+This officer had previously assisted her in the initial case after being misled by false claims, which led him to take actions that fell outside the legal framework without full awareness of the broader situation.
+The coordinator later exploited this trust and that prior incident, using the officer’s position to create a misleading impression among certain police officers in Oslo.
+Acting under a sense of professional loyalty toward their colleague, these officers were influenced to adopt practices that, according to sources, resembled those previously observed in the case involving a Fredrikstad City Council candidate, in coordination with the police prosecutor who holds badge number HFI004.

-In 2022, the coordinator escalated her actions by exploiting the same officer, who was in fact one of her victims due to the deception, and had him, outside the scope of his official duties and without realizing the full extent of the conspiracy, confront the victims outside his home, demanding that they delete the published information about the main coordinator of the smuggling operations and refrain from reporting it.
+In 2022, the coordinator escalated her actions by manipulating the same officer, who was in fact one of her victims due to the earlier deception, and had him outside the scope of his official duties and without full awareness of the conspiracy confront the victims outside his home, demanding that they remove published information regarding the coordinator involved in the 2008 migrant facilitation operations and refrain from reporting it.

-A map illustrating the movement of the coordinator of the 2008 smuggling operations, who left the city of Skien in Norway after Salah Al-Saadi failed to carry out the plan in Fredrikstad.
-She decided to pursue the victims herself, relocating to Oslo, where she spent years attempting to trace their whereabouts and continue the pressure that had begun in Fredrikstad.
+A map illustrating the movements of the coordinator involved in the 2008 migrant facilitation operations, who left the city of Skien in Norway after Salah Al-Saadi was unable to execute the plan in Fredrikstad.
+She subsequently decided to pursue the victims herself, relocating to Oslo, where she spent several years attempting to trace their whereabouts and maintain the pressure that had begun in Fredrikstad.

 In 2022, the coordinator was repeatedly observed wearing a blue coat near the fence of the victims’ home in Oslo, taking advantage of her relationship with a police officer she was residing with.
 Investigations indicate that she documented the victims’ presence outside their home and claimed that she lived there and that they were stalking her, in what was considered an attempt to present her perspective to the authorities, despite contradictions in the facts revealed by subsequent documentation.

-Written correspondence shows that the coordinator of the smuggling operations sent a police officer to the victims' residence in Oslo after finding one of their addresses in 2022, following several years of stalking.
-This action aimed to intimidate the victims, prevent them from reporting her to the authorities, and pressure them to remove information published about the smuggling operations.
-The documents indicate that the officer was sent in a manner reminiscent of mafia like tactics, reflecting the coordinator's continued surveillance near the victims' homes and her use of police connections to achieve harassment and concealment objectives.
+Written correspondence indicates that the coordinator involved in the 2008 migrant facilitation operations sent a police officer to the victims’ residence in Oslo in 2022, after identifying one of their addresses, following several years of targeted surveillance.
+This action appears to have been intended to intimidate the victims, discourage them from reporting her to the authorities, and pressure them to remove information published about the migrant facilitation operations.
+The documents suggest that the officer was deployed in a manner resembling organized-crime tactics, reflecting the coordinator’s continued monitoring of the victims’ residences and her use of police connections to pursue harassment and concealment objectives.

-Information indicates that the police officer himself was among the victims of the network’s deception and cunning, as he was gradually manipulated and exploited to become a tool used against other victims without realizing it at first.
+Information indicates that the police officer himself was among the victims of the network’s deception and cunning, as he was gradually manipulated and exploited to become a tool used against other victims without initially realizing it.

-Since then, the Oslo police have prepared more than 27 malicious criminal cases on behalf of the coordinator since 2008, all of which were lost in court.
-This extraordinary situation highlights the role of certain police officers in Oslo in protecting smugglers and assisting them in extortion through years of malicious prosecutions.
+Since 2008, the Oslo Police have prepared more than 27 malicious, illegal, and unethical criminal cases on behalf of the coordinator, all of which were lost in court.
+This extraordinary situation highlights the role of certain police officers in protecting the network and assisting it in extortion through years of malicious prosecutions.

-These actions contributed to an atmosphere of chaos and mistrust, reflected in a series of malicious and false cases against the victims, along with unprecedented internal disturbances within the Oslo police, including internal reviews and investigations into the conduct of certain officers.
-This situation weakened the reputation of the police in the capital and further damaged public trust in law enforcement, worsening an already fragile image of the force.
+These actions contributed to an atmosphere of chaos and mistrust within the Oslo Police, reflected in a series of malicious, illegal, and unethical cases against the victims, along with unprecedented internal disturbances, including reviews and investigations into the conduct of certain officers.
+This situation weakened the reputation of the affected police units in the capital and caused significant damage to perceptions of their effectiveness in handling sensitive cases.

-Available evidence and testimonies indicate that the coordinator’s systematic use of provocation, deceit, and manipulation was employed to control narratives, silence victims, and destabilize the local environment.
-The records also reveal a repeated pattern of cunning and organized deception previously used in other cities and countries, including Baghdad, demonstrating a remarkable ability to exploit even official mechanisms within law enforcement and immigration systems.
+Available evidence and testimonies indicate that the coordinator’s systematic use of provocation, deceit, and manipulation aimed to control narratives, silence victims, and destabilize the local environment.
+Records also reveal a repeated pattern of cunning and organized deception previously employed in other cities and countries, including Baghdad, demonstrating a remarkable ability to exploit official mechanisms within law enforcement and immigration systems.

-During this period, attorney Samia Boulebtina presented misleading information to the court, claiming that the coordinator had arrived from Iraq instead of Italy, while portraying the victims as the ones who had stalked her even though the events were not real.
-These statements temporarily affected the proceedings and gave the coordinator a short lived advantage by overturning a restraining order and framing her as a victim.
+During this period, attorney Samia Boulebtina presented misleading information to the court, claiming that the coordinator had arrived from Iraq instead of Italy, while portraying the victims as the ones who had stalked her, even though the events were not real.
+These statements influenced the course of the cases, enabling the coordinator to manipulate events and construct a deceptive narrative that presented her as a victim, with the restraining order against her being canceled.

-It is worth noting that the coordinator did not attend any of the more than seven trials held in various courts, while the Oslo police had prepared these malicious cases in her favor ultimately benefiting the smuggling network as the victims continued to be pursued to their homes.
+It is worth noting that the coordinator did not attend all the courts for the malicious cases prepared by the police to support these individuals, while the Oslo Police had prepared these cases in her favor, ultimately benefiting the network, as the victims continued to be pursued to their homes.

-Between 2022 and 2023, the smuggling operations that took place in 2008 were exposed through documented evidence, photographs, and official records, leading to an unprecedented crisis within the Oslo police and causing profound institutional embarrassment that revealed professional weaknesses and a clear loss of public trust in law enforcement.
-The evidence was sent directly from Baghdad to the esteemed Ministry of Justice and Public Security in Norway, providing official documentation of the incidents and further intensifying the legal and administrative repercussions of the case.
-In an attempt to contain the crisis, the esteemed Ministry of Justice and Public Security requested that the victims grant the Oslo police a second chance and encouraged them to revisit police stations to report the incidents and formally submit the evidence.
+Between 2022 and 2023, the migrant facilitation operations carried out in 2008 were exposed through documented evidence, photographs, and official records, leading to an unprecedented crisis within the Oslo Police and causing institutional embarrassment that revealed professional weaknesses in some units and gaps in handling sensitive cases.
+The evidence was sent directly from Baghdad to the Norwegian Ministry of Justice and Public Security, providing official documentation of the incidents and further amplifying the legal and administrative repercussions of the case.
+In an attempt to contain the crisis, the Ministry requested that the victims grant the Oslo Police a second chance and encouraged them to revisit police stations to formally report the incidents and submit the evidence.

-Despite the evidence being submitted to the Ministry of Justice and Public Security, and ministry officials verbally acknowledging the seriousness of the information, the Oslo police failed to conduct a serious investigation, closed the cases, and continued to support members of the smuggling network until the summer of 2025 even as new documents revealed her role in coordinating the facilitation and smuggling of dozens of migrants from Iraq, Italy, and France, under the guise of fictitious opposition activities that deceived institutions and municipalities using precise, sophisticated, and unprecedented fraudulent methods.
+Despite the evidence being submitted to the Ministry and the ministry officials verbally acknowledging the seriousness of the information, the Oslo Police failed to conduct a serious investigation, closed the cases immediately with apparent confusion, and continued supporting members of the network until the summer of 2025, even as new documents revealed the coordinator’s role in organizing the facilitation of dozens of migrants from Iraq, Italy, and France, under the guise of fictitious opposition activities that deceived institutions and municipalities using meticulously crafted, deceptive, and misleading methods.

 “The Ministry of Justice and Public Security stated that individual cases fall under the jurisdiction of the Public Prosecution Authority, and that the ministry does not intervene in investigations or in the closure of criminal cases involving smugglers.”